surinder2000/Deploy-web-app-on-kubernetes-using-jenkins-DSL-scripting/README.md

 The created jobs deploys web app on top of Kubernetes as soon as the developer push the code into the Github repository

-This is the build pipeline view of the Jobs created by Jenkins DSL scritp
+This is the build pipeline view of the Jobs created by Jenkins DSL script

 ![Pipelineview](https://github.com/surinder2000/Deploy-web-app-on-kubernetes-using-jenkins-DSL-scripting/blob/master/Screenshots/Pipelineview.png)